grafana/agent/docs/flow/config-language/expressions/_index.md

 perform arithmetic, or [call functions][].

 Expressions can be used when configuring any component.
-As all component Arguments have an underlying [type][], River will type-check expressions before assigning the result to an attribute.
+As all component arguments have an underlying [type][], River will type-check expressions before assigning the result to an attribute.

-The only exception to this rule are some special reserved blocks like [`logging`][] which are used to configure the global behavior of Grafana Agent Flow and do not support expressions but can only use literal values.

 [refer to values]: {{< relref "./referencing_exports.md" >}}
 [call functions]: {{< relref "./function_calls.md" >}}